To make a positive contribution, find the real story inside.

 psychologists in the country, so whichever location, client group or specialism you might work with, we are likely to be able to accommodate you.

-Wales has its own Forensic Psychological Services (FPS) which works across custody and community as part of HMPPS in Wales.
+Wales has its own Forensic Psychological Services (FPS) which works across custody and community as part of HM Prison and Probation Service (HMPPS) in Wales.

 As a forensic psychologist in Wales, your scope will be broad.
 For example, you’ll be working with a range of stakeholders or partners such as the police, Youth Justice Board and courts.